 - A statement or list of the achievements of the candidate(s), not to exceed two pages;

 - Descriptive statements and/or images related to the body of work created by the candidate(s), not to exceed four pages; and

-- A maximum of three letters of support, addressed to the Committee Chair, not to exceed one page each.
+- Three letters of support, addressed to the Committee Chair, not to exceed one page each.

 - Optional: Miscellaneous material, including clippings, articles, etc., not to exceed three pages.